rustwasm/rustwasm.github.io/docs.md

 </style>

-Welcome to an overview of the documentation provided by the [Rust WebAssembly Working Group](https://github.com/rustwasm).
+Welcome to an overview of the documentation provided by the [Rust and WebAssembly Working Group](https://github.com/rustwasm).
 All of these projects are managed by the working group; there are other unofficial documentation resources as well!